• Skip to primary navigation

 This Cornbread Stuffing is a family favorite.
 Made with caramelized onions, mushrooms and pecans, it bursts with flavor.

 *Note that the prep time doesn't include making the cornbread.
-The recipe I use is here, and should be made a day ahead.
+The recipe I use is here, and should be made at least a day ahead.

 5 from 6 votes